DeneshA/javascript_interview_questions/README.md

     }

-    Note : "const" cretae a block-scoped variable behave same as let but  is can be assigned only once, and its value cannot be changed afterwards.
+    Note : "const" create a block-scoped variable behave same as let but  is can be assigned only once, and its value cannot be changed afterwards.

     Eg:
     // Using constant